The Emergency Food Assistance Program

-The Emergency Food Assistance Program (TEFAP) is a program that evolved out of surplus commodity donation efforts begun by the USDA in late 1981 to dispose of surplus foods (especially cheese) held by the Commodity Credit Corporation (CCC).
+The Emergency Food Assistance Program (TEFAP) is a program that evolved out of surplus commodity donation efforts begun by the United States Department of Agriculture (USDA) in late 1981 to dispose of surplus foods (especially cheese) held by the Commodity Credit Corporation (CCC).
 This program was explicitly authorized by the Congress in 1983 when funding was provided to assist states with the costs involved in storing and distributing the commodities.
 The program originally was entitled the Temporary Emergency Food Assistance Program when authorized under the Temporary Emergency Food Assistance Act of 1983 (P.L.
 98–8).
 The program was renamed to The Emergency Food Assistance Program (TEFAP) in 1990.

-TEFAP was first authorized as the Temporary Emergency Food Assistance Program in 1981 and continues to be administered federally by the United States Department of Agriculture (USDA).
+TEFAP was first authorized as the Temporary Emergency Food Assistance Program in 1981 and continues to be administered federally by the USDA.
 TEFAP does not have federal entitlement status; funding for the program is determined by an annual Congressional appropriation.
 Funding for TEFAP foods is reauthorized through the federal Farm Bill every five years.

 In addition to TEFAP's history, the program has numerous economic effects on market prices for "entitlement" commodities (purchased), "bonus" commodities (surplus), and commodities that the program does not provide; furthermore, TEFAP effects the revenue of retailers' sales and the spending behavior of consumers.

 Studies suggest that employment status and geographical location effect recipients' perceptions of the program as well as the program's utility.
 In addition, the program offers a variety of specific foods and is available to low-income individuals and households under specific requirements by States.